mastermercury18/uniqorn/README.md

   - Squeezing Gates
   - Displacement Gates
   - Kerr Gates
+  - Polarizing Beam Splitters
+  - Permutations
   - Photonic Measurements
+  - And more!
 - **Dynamic Modes**: Add or remove optical modes (wires) as needed
 - **Code Generation**: Automatically converts visual circuits to Python code for either Strawberry Fields or Perceval
 - **Simulation Ready**: Generated code can be run with either framework for quantum optical simulations